-Directors will be elected by a favorable vote of a plurality of the shares of voting stock present in person or by proxy and entitled to vote, in person or by proxy, at the annual meeting.
+Directors will be elected by a favorable vote of a plurality of the shares of voting stock present at the virtual annual meeting or by proxy and entitled to vote, at the virtual annual meeting or by proxy, at the virtual annual meeting.
 You may vote "FOR" all of the nominees or you may "WITHHOLD AUTHORITY" for one or more of the nominees.
 Withheld votes will not count as votes cast for the nominee, but will count for purposes of determining whether a quorum is present.
 Shareholders do not have the right to cumulate their vote for directors.
 If your shares are held through a broker, bank, or other nominee and you do not vote your shares, your bank, broker, or other nominee may not vote your shares in this proposal, as it is considered a "non-routine" matter.
-Abstentions or broker non-votes as to the election of directors will not affect the election of the candidates receiving a plurality of votes; however, under our Majority Plus Resignation Vote Policy described on page 52 of this proxy statement, if a nominee for director receives more "WITHHOLD AUTHORITY" votes than "FOR" votes, such nominee shall immediately tender his or her resignation under the procedures in the policy.
+Abstentions or broker non-votes as to the election of directors will not affect the election of the candidates receiving a plurality of votes; however, under our Majority Plus Resignation Vote Policy described on page 55 of this proxy statement, if a nominee for director receives more "WITHHOLD AUTHORITY" votes than "FOR" votes, such nominee shall immediately tender his or her resignation under the procedures in the policy.